 Cooperative Education Founded in 1919, Drexel's cooperative education program was one of the first of its kind, and it continues to be among the largest and most renowned.
-Drexel Co-op is based on paid employment in practical, major-related positions consistent with the interests and abilities of participating students.
+Drexel Co-op provides professional employment experiences for students, giving them the opportunity to test-drive a career before they enter the workforce.
 The benefits are obvious—during their time at Drexel, students experience up to three different co-ops.
+Drexel Co-op connects them with industry leaders and brings their cooperative education experiences back into the classroom.
 Because of this, Drexel students graduate having already built a professional network, and they typically receive higher starting salaries than their counterparts from other schools.
-Through the co-op program: Students choose from more than 1,600 employers in 33 states and 48 international locations, or conduct an independent search.
-The average paid six-month co-op salary is more than $16,000.
+Through the co-op program: Students choose from more than 1,700 employers in 35 states and 45 international locations, or conduct an independent search.
+Students obtain positions with major corporations such as Amazon.com, Google, NBC Universal, Lockheed Martin, JP Morgan, Children's Hospital of Philadelphia, Comcast Corporation, and QVC, Inc. Drexel's Steinbright Career Development Center provides students with invaluable resources, including career counseling, workshops, job fairs, and résumé reviews.
 Co-op students are entrusted with projects vital to the day-to-day functioning of the workplace.
-Students obtain positions with major corporations such as GlaxoSmithKline, Unisys Corporation, Microsoft, Lockheed Martin Corporation, Comcast, and QVC, Inc. Drexel's Steinbright Career Development Center (SCDC) provides students with invaluable resources, including career counseling, workshops, job fairs, and résumé reviews.
-To learn more about co-op, visit the Steinbright Career Development Center website.
+The median paid six-month co-op salary is more than $17,000.
+To learn more about the cooperative education program, visit the Steinbright Career Development Center website.